e-gineering/gitflow-helper-maven-plugin/README.md

 3. If the first two methods fail, the plugin attempts to resolve `${env.GIT_BRANCH}`.

 ## Building with IntelliJ IDEA notes
-### To Debug Integration Tests:
+### To Debug Tests:
-Configure the Maven commandline to include `-DforkCount=0`
+Configure the Maven commandline to include `-DforkMode=never` You will likely get warnings when you run maven with this argument.

 ### To inspect code-coverage results from Integration Tests:
 * Select the **Analyze** -> **Show Coverage Data** menu.
 * In the dialog that appears, click the **+** in the upper left corner to `Add (Insert)`, and browse to `target/jacoco.exec`.
-* Selecting that file will show coverage data inline with the code editor.
+* Selecting that file will show coverage data in the code editor.